rails/webpacker/README.md

 When compiling assets for production on a remote server, such as a continuous integration environment, it's recommended to use `yarn install --frozen-lockfile` to install NPM packages on the remote host to ensure that the installed packages match the `yarn.lock` file.

+If you are using a CDN setup, webpacker will use the configured [asset host](https://guides.rubyonrails.org/configuring.html#rails-general-configuration) value to prefix URLs for images or font icons which are included inside JS code or CSS.
+It is possible to override this value during asset compilation by setting the `WEBPACKER_ASSET_HOST` environment variable.

 ## Troubleshooting

 See the doc page for [Troubleshooting](./docs/troubleshooting.md).